chenlei-leng/chenlei-leng.github.io/_pages/recruitment.md

 **Prospective PhD applicants are strongly encouraged to review my recent publications** to understand my research direction and expectations.

 ### Postdoctoral Fellows
 Positions available for recent PhD graduates with strong research backgrounds in statistical theory, machine learning, or related fields.
+See [job advertisement](https://jobs.polyu.edu.hk/job_detail.php?job=251104001) on how to apply.

 ### Summer Interns
 I welcome applications from motivated students interested in research experience in theoretical data science.